valerie621/AirQualityAnalysis/README.md

 **2. If the city is found in the dataset, then begin extract data.
 If not, the user will get an error message.**

+**3. Clean and select the data we need about the city, here we select all parameters and their max values, then we can do map reduce to process data.**

+##Analyse Data

+In order to find the factors contribute to the air quality in a particular location, we **find out the average value of each air parameter's max value**, then we **select the top 10 parameters** and assume these parameters are factors we want.

+If the location doesn't have 10 parameters, we just show all the parameters it has.